g977284333/KwPresent/README.txt

-this project is aim at improving myself
+this project is aim at improving myself -- gc